 • Download the paper by Rivest, Shamir and Adelman from the course website and read it.
 Section II describes the idea (novel at the time) of the whole world knowing the encryption method but nevertheless only the receiver knowing the decryption method.
-In this description the keys (the various integers $d, e, m, \varphi(m)$ ) are considered part of the functions D, E just like in the lecture.
+In this description the keys (the various integers $d, e, m, \varphi(m)$) are considered part of the functions D, E of the second lecture.

-- 5. Explain why on the top of page 123, e is chosen to be relatively prime to $\varphi(pq)$ .
+- 5. Explain why on the top of page 123, e is chosen to be relatively prime to $\varphi(pq)$.
 This was not emphasized in class, but it is essential.
 Hint: How do we know that d exists? - 6.
-The algorithm in section VII.A has appeared in a previous problem set; it requires about 2log2 d multiplications to raise a number to the dth power.
+The algorithm in section VII.A has appeared in a previous problem set; it requires about $2\log_2 d$ multiplications to raise a number to the dth power.
 Could you guess why it was important enough to be mentioned?
-Hint: In applications, d and a will have hundreds of digits.